Adam-Grz/core-testing-bits/README.md

 Folder `/Python/multiple_file_tests` now contains 4 test suites, a conf file, and a runner file.

-The test suite files 1 and 2 contain webdriver/browser tests, 3 and 4 for contain http requests tests.
+The test suite files 1 and 2 contain webdriver/browser tests, 3 and 4 contain http requests tests.
 I've found that using this method, if the tests are mixed, some browsers close too early, resulting in `Errno 61 Connection refused`.

 Let's examine the `runner.py` file: